standardebooks/manual/8-typography.rst

 Roman numerals
 ==============

 #.
+Roman numerals are set using uppercase ASCII, not the Unicode Roman numeral glyphs.

+#.
+Roman numerals have the semantic inflection of :value:`z3998:roman`.

+#.
 Roman numerals are not followed by trailing periods, except for grammatical reasons.

-#.
-Roman numerals are set using uppercase ASCII, not the Unicode Roman numeral glyphs.

 #.
 Roman numerals are not followed by ordinal indicators.